Kosovo disbands parliament to hold an early election

-PRISTINA, Kosovo (AP) — Kosovo’s parliament has been disbanded, opening the way to the country’s president to set the date for an early general election.
+PRISTINA, Kosovo (AP) — Kosovo’s parliament was disbanded Thursday, opening the way to the country’s president to set the date for an early general election.

-The 120-seat Parliament held an extraordinary session Thursday, deciding with 89 votes in favor of disbanding the parliament.
+The 120-seat Parliament held an extraordinary session Thursday, deciding by 89 votes in favor of disbanding the parliament.
 There was one vote against and two people abstained.

 In July, Prime Minister Ramush Haradinaj resigned before being questioned by a Hague-based court investigating crimes against ethnic Serbs during and after the country’s 1998-99 war.
 Haradinaj since then has acted in a caretaker prime minister role.